Activity-based costing: Application

 Beyond such selective application of the concept, ABC may be extended to accounting, hence proliferating a full scope of cost generation in departments or along product manufacturing.
 Such extension, however requires a degree of automatic data capture that prevents from cost increase in administering costs.

 Implementation

-According to Velmurugan, Activity-based costing must be implemented in the following ways:
+According to Manivannan Senthil Velmurugan, Activity-based costing must be implemented in the following ways: